sarastro-nl/StringToDouble/README.md

 Just download, unpack and configure z80asm the usual way.
 It can be installed anywhere but the makefile in this repo expects the z80asm-1.8 directory to be in the same directory as this repo.

-Then compile the code with:

-`make`

-You now have a fresh `data.rom`.
+Then compile the code with `make` and you should now have a fresh `data.rom`.

 Clone WebMSX anywhere you want.
-WebMSX works out of the box if you load `<install path of WebMSX>/release/stable/6.0/standalone/index.html` in your favorite browser.
+WebMSX works out of the box if you load `file://<install path of WebMSX>/release/stable/6.0/standalone/index.html` in your favorite browser.

 To load the ROM I append the following url parameters to this url:

-* MACHINE=MSX2E    (I still have this machine in my basement)
+* MACHINE=MSX2E    (I still own a machine like this)
 * FAST_BOOT=1      (because I like fast)
 * WEB\_EXTENSIONS\_PROXY_SERVER=  (this is to avoid using a proxy server)
 * ROM=http://localhost/data.rom  (the actual rom)

-As you can see in the last line I use a webserver (apache) and `localhost` to load the `data.rom` binary (but of course you can serve it from any place).
+As you can see in the last line I use a webserver (in my case apache) and `localhost` to load the `data.rom` binary (but of course you can serve it from any place).
 To make this happen I created `/etc/apache2/other/webmsx.conf` (I use a mac, you might find your apache configuration files elsewhere).
 You may also need to uncomment or add this line into your `httpd.conf`:

 `Include /etc/apache2/other/*.conf`